 This statement discusses how, when the Bureau of Prisons proposed to limit prison placement options for women in the Northeast, the Liman Program began mapping where federal prisons were located, identifying how gender and jurisdictions of sentencing incfluence placements of incarcerated individuals.
 This statement also provides a brief overview of research demonstrating that incarcerated individuals who have opportunities for education and who can maintain ties with their families and communities are more successful while in prison and upon release.

 Overcriminalization and Excessive Punishment: Uncoupling Pipelines to Prison

 Hope Metcalf, Sia Sanneh (July 2012)

 This report was developed from a workshop co-sponsored by the American Bar Association and John Jay College of Criminal Justice.
-In December 2011, a group of approximately forty officials, scholars, and practitioners gathered to discuss the phenomenon commonly referred to as “mass incarceration.”
+In December 2011, some 40 officials, scholars, and practitioners gathered to discuss the phenomenon commonly referred to as “mass incarceration.”
 The conversation focused on three areas, all of which are fueling rising prison populations: (1) over-criminalization through the erosion of intentionality; (2) criminalizing adolescent misbehavior in schools and on the streets; and (3) excessive punishment and control of those convicted of criminal behavior.

-On March 6 and 7, 2008, the Arthur Liman Public Interest Program at Yale Law School hosted the Eleventh Annual Liman Public Interest Colloquium, Liman at the Local Level: Public Interest Advocacy and American Federalism.
-Scholars, advocates, students, judges, and government officials explored the role of actors at all levels of governance across the history of public interest advocacy in the United States and transnationally.4 This volume widens the conversation and brings the in-person discussions at the Colloquium to a broader audience in print form.
+On March 6 and 7, 2008, the Liman Program hosted its 11th annual colloquium, Liman at the Local Level: Public Interest Advocacy and American Federalism.
+Scholars, advocates, students, judges, and government officials explored the role of actors at all levels of governance across the history of public interest advocacy in the United States and transnationally.
+This volume widens the conversation and brings the in-person discussions at the Colloquium to a broader audience.